adambiltcliffe/codex/readme.md

 Passive effects on units that modify their own stats Frenzy

-# Tests to write

-Haste on Timely Messenger
-Can attack base, can't attack with base

 # Game features not implemented:

 Choices/targets during triggers
 (Some of the) turn structure
 One reshuffle per main phase limit

-Base
 Tech buildings
 Building hp
 Base damage from building destruction